 With the increasing numbers of divorces these days, and given the powers of the court to re-distribute family property, these Prenuptial Contracts have emerged in America and to a lesser extent in England as an option to try to protect the separate property of either or both spouses at the end of their marriage.

-Is a Prenuptial Agreement binding?
+Is a Prenuptial Agreement binding in the UK?

 Although they are currently unenforceable under English law, a Prenuptial Contract properly drafted by a specialist family solicitor can be persuasive evidence to the court in showing how a couple agreed before they married to split up their property – this may have a significant impact on the outcome of a divorce case.